 Introduction

-Over the past decade, it has been widely accepted that a paperless approach to certain aspects of clinical trials can increase quality, and efficiency and, in many cases, reduce risk.
-Handling large amounts of clinical trial data on paper can become very expensive, difficult to maintain, and has been linked to a significantly higher rate of data errors and omissions.
+Over the past decade, it has been widely accepted that a paperless approach to certain aspects of clinical trials can increase quality, efficiency and, in many cases, reduce risk.
+Handling large amounts of clinical trial data on paper can become very expensive, difficult to maintain, and has been linked to a higher rate of data errors and omissions.

-Tangible improvements can be made to our studies when they are designed with modern technology in mind.
-We can increase participant diversity and inclusion, or reduce the time and money spent on the collection, management, and validation of clinical trial data.
+Tangible improvements can be made to studies when they are designed with modern technology in mind.
+For example, participant diversity and inclusion can be increased or the time and money spent on the collection, management, and validation of clinical trial data reduced.

-Computer systems validation (CSV) can be defined as a process of documenting and proving that a process, service or product yields an expected end result.
-It is an important part of the development and use of computer systems within clinical trials, and it applies not just to specialist eSystem vendors, but also to Clinical Trials Units (CTUs).
+Computer system validation (CSV) is the documentation and proof that a process, service, or product yields an expected result.
+It is an important part of the development and testing of computer systems within clinical trials and applies not only to specialist eSystem vendors, but also to Clinical Trials Units (CTUs).

-What if we could extend the paperless approach to encompass, the historically paper-centric task of, CSV?
-Can we further improve both quality and efficiency, while also satisfying the regulatory requirement to be always ‘inspection ready’?
+Can a paperless approach to CSV further improve both quality and efficiency, while also satisfying the regulatory requirement to be always ‘inspection ready’?
 Methods/Approach

 When designing clinical trial management and data capture systems there can be an immense resource overhead.
-A system specification is created from a study protocol and then that specification is turned into a computer system that can be used to manage participants and their data throughout a study.
+A user requirement specification is created from a protocol, which is then developed into a computer system.
 However, before any computer system can be implemented for use in a clinical trial, an appropriate level of CSV is required.
-CSV ensures all systems and data storage solutions meet the approved specification and produce reliable data.

-applications and implementation

-We provide a case study of a randomised control trial where bespoke clinical trial management software is integrated with a third-party eCRF solution, REDCap Cloud.
-We discuss the application and implementation of the processes and procedures put in place to minimise paper sign-off of specification, testing and validation documents while maximising automation, auditability, and traceability.
-We also give opinion on the ability of version control software, cloud computing environments and automated build/deployment pipelines, when used in collaboration, to aid in meeting regulatory GCP guidelines.
+CSV ensures all systems meet the approved specification, adhere to the CTU’s standard operating procedures and good clinical practice (GCP), ultimately producing reliable data.
+We provide a case study of a randomised control trial (non-regulated) where bespoke clinical trial management software is integrated with a third-party electronic data capture solution, REDCap Cloud.
+We discuss the application and implementation of the procedures put in place to minimise paper sign-off on specification, testing and validation documents.
+We consider the ability of version control software, cloud computing environments and automated build/deployment pipelines to aid in meeting regulatory GCP guidelines.

-Results and Discussion
+Discussion

-MHRA GCP

-Satisfying the requirement to be “inspection ready” at all times.
-Regulatory inspectors need a means of accessing non-paper records.

-Traceability – Datetime stamped, audit trail of who completed which action.
+By replacing historically paper-centric tasks in our CSV processes we have seen a visible improvement in the efficiency of system development.
+We have strengthened the traceability of task execution and have a higher degree of confidence in the approval steps required across a system’s development.
+The remaining challenge we face is to ensure regulatory inspectors have a means of accessing electronic records at inspection, either via designated user accounts or tailored reports.